YeDawa/DumpSync/docs/import.md

 dumpsync import -f /path/to/dump.sql
 ```

+For connectting to a server, read the [Connecting to a Server](../connection) guide.

 ### Command Breakdown

 - **dumpsync**: This is the main command to invoke the DumpSync tool.